Don’t Miss Out on the Latest Updates.

 Solution: Try the same experiment as in high-fibre diet if you feel the bloating after consuming sugary foods.
 If you have a sweet tooth, try these 7 low-sugar foods.

 Reason: The gas formed as a by-product of digestion gets trapped behind slow moving stool and keeps building up depending on the severity of the constipation, and you feel the bloating.

 Bloating is a common side-effect of smoking.
 This is because smokers tend to inhale a lot more air than non-smokers which can lead to the build-up of gas either in the oesophagus, the stomach or the colon.

 5. Acid reflux

 If you feel bloated in the upper belly especially after meals, feel nauseous after a meal, or burp excessively within an hour of the meal, you may be having a condition called dyspepsia or acid reflux or simply, indigestion.
-Read about acidity and why you might have it.

 Solution: Solution for mild dyspepsia can be in taking carbonated drinks in this case since fizzy drinks can relieve the pressure in your belly by inducing belching.
 Or better still, take some antacids.
 Severe dyspepsia, however, will require you to consult your doctor.
-Here are 10 home remedies for acidity that really work!

 6. Splenic-flexure syndrome